Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 I ain't trying to get people to like me or dislike me.

-That's the reason I first, I developed a hatred for Skip Baileys.
+That's the reason I first, I develop a hatred for skill Baileys.
+Like, yo, man,

 you can't, like, people believe what we say.